Senses of Liveness for Digital Times

 Who's afraid of the digital?

 How can the arts embrace the changes triggered by the new technologies without compromising on creativity nor ignoring the neoliberal agendas and private economic interests lurking behind innovation?
 A cultural operator and an expert of online surveillance engage in a lively dialogue about the potential and the risks of new technologies and social media - and about existing alternatives to the current trends.
-Enjoy the article in English or in its original bilingual version (English - French)!
+Enjoy the article in English, in French or in its original bilingual version (English - French)!

 Online Interactive Risk Assessment Tool (OiRA)